flaturtha/CharlieChan/_short-stories/three-guess.md

 "That's a very good idea," Mogin said.
 "I have a hunch that this will put us on the map."

 Frey nodded.
-He prodded Lasseroe with the revolver and said, "You and Miss Riilette will sit in the opera seats with me.
+He prodded Lasseroe with the revolver and said, "You and Miss Rillette will sit in the opera seats with me.
 Miss Hennifer will ride in front."
 He touched the shivering Jap on the elbow and said, "The studio is in quite a bad state.
 Better go in there and rearrange things.
-If you have any questions to ask Miss Riilette, maybe you better call the police station.
+If you have any questions to ask Miss Rillette, maybe you better call the police station.
 That'll be her temporary address before she goes away on a long trip."

 He stepped into the coupe and closed the door.
-Lasseroe was manacled to him and Miss Riilette was manacled to Lasseroe.
+Lasseroe was manacled to him and Miss Rillette was manacled to Lasseroe.
 Daisy was still groaning as Mogin put the car in first and sent it whizzing down the street.

 "You're making a big mistake," Lasseroe said.